decsi93/FireWall/README.md

 Python 3 (tested with 3.12 versions)
-requests library (pip install requests) subprocess library (included in standard library) threading library (included in standard library) Windows PowerShell (pre-installed on Windows systems) Installation
+requests library (pip install requests) subprocess library (included in the standard library) threading library (included in the standard library) Windows PowerShell (pre-installed on Windows systems) Installation